-Beaded crowns were made by bead-working specialists, probably male, who were members of families known for these skills.
+Beaded crowns like this one were made by bead-working specialists, probably male, who were members of families known for these skills.
 It is likely that a very small number of families specialized in their production and transmitted the skills of the craft from generation to generation.
 These families often were wood carvers as well.
-While today we do not know the name of the person who made this beaded crown, the artist would not have been anonymous in his own.
+While today we do not know the name of the person who made this beaded crown, the artist would not have been anonymous; indeed, his skills would have made him well known.

-- 1. Make a list of all the bead colors you would need to make this crown.
+- Make a list of all the bead colors you would need to make this crown.
 Which are primary colors?
 Secondary colors?
 Other colors?
 What patterns do you see?
 How are those patterns created? - 2.
 Look carefully at the texture of the crown.
 If you could touch it, how do you think it would feel? - 3.
 A king of the Yoruba people wore this object.
 How do you think it was worn?
-How can you tell?
+What do you see that makes you say that?
 Do you think this crown was worn as a part of everyday dress, or for a special occasion?
 What do you see that makes you say that? - 4.
 The Yoruba king's crown identified the wearer as a king and gave him special powers to interact with the spirit world for the benefit of his people.
-What kinds of hats do people wear today that identify their special role or status in the community?
+What kinds of hats do people wear today to identify their special role or status in the community?